The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Flow-induced function spaces

 In this section, we carry out a similar program for residual neural networks.
-Due to the compositional and incremental form of the residual networks, the natural function spaces and norms associated with the residual neural networks are also compositional in nature.
-We will call them compositional spaces and compositional norms, respectively.
+Since the limit of these networks give rise to continuous in time flows, the natural function spaces and norms associated with the residual neural networks are also flow-based.
+For this reason we call them flow-induced spaces and flow-induced norms, respectively.
 Similar to what was done in the last section, we establish a natural connection between these function spaces and residual neural networks, by proving direct and inverse approximation theorems.
-We also prove an optimal complexity bound for the compositional space.
+We also prove a complexity bound for the flow-induced space.

 We postpone all the proofs to the end of this section.